alexch/codelikethis/public/lessons/learn_to_code/input_and_output.md

         What is your first name?
         Alex
-        What is your middle name?
-        Day
         What is your last name?
         Chaffee
-        Hello, Alex Day Chaffee!
-Your name is 14 characters long.
+        Hello, Alex Chaffee!
+Your name is 11 characters long.